 You talk about being discontented.

 We have Paul now here being anointed.
-The scales fall off his eyes, and he goes before the brethren, …and they're scared.
-They don't want him.
+The scales fall off his eyes, and he goes before the brethren, and they are scared.
+They do not want him.
 He starts to preach, and he gets stronger and stronger.

-V23 - And after that many days were fulfilled, the Jews [his friends in the past who were all for him] took counsel to kill him: 24 But their laying await was known of Saul.
-And they watched the gates day and night to kill him.
-25 Then the disciples took him by night, and let him down by the wall in a basket.
-26 And when Saul was come to Jerusalem, he assayed to join himself to the disciples: but they were all afraid of him, and believed not that he was a disciple.
+Acts 9:23-26 Now after many days were past, the Jews [his friends in the past who were all for him] plotted to kill him.
+But their plot became known to Saul.
+And they watched the gates day and night, to kill him.
+Then the disciples took him by night, and let him down by the wall in a large basket.
+And when Saul had come to Jerusalem, he tried to join the disciples; but they were all afraid of him, and did not believe that he was a disciple.

-They didn't want to take him in.
+They did not want to take him in.
 They were afraid of him.
 There was no contentment here.
 So we see that Paul had a difficult time.
 It was a terrible start.
 It was a start that just rattled his cage tremendously.

-Now turn to 2nd Corinthians 11 and we'll begin to see some of the trials that Paul went through, …and still he says that he's content.
+Now turn to II Corinthians 11 and we will begin to see some of the trials that Paul went through, and still he says that he is content.
 The problem here was that other ministers in Corinth wanted to take over the church.
 They were puffed up and they were loud, and they were saying how wonderful they were in their oratory and in their knowledge, and it had put Paul on the defensive, and he was going to have to boast.
 But what was he going to boast about?

-II Corinthians 11:17 - That which I speak, I speak it not after the Lord, but as it were foolishly, in this confidence of boasting.
-18 Seeing that many glory after the flesh, I will glory also.
-19 For you suffer fools gladly, seeing you yourselves are wise.
+II Corinthians 11:17-19 What I speak, I speak not according to the Lord, but as it were, foolishly, in this confidence of boasting.
+Seeing that many boast according to the flesh, I also will boast.
+For you put up with fools gladly, since you yourselves are wise!

-V17 - That which I speak, I speak it not after the Lord.
+II Corinthians 11:17 What I speak, I speak not according to the Lord.

-He means this isn't what Jesus Christ did, but he wanted to talk about himself.
+He means this is not what Jesus Christ did, but he wanted to talk about himself.
 He said, "I recognize the folly of boasting, but because of my office and my responsibility, I have to take the stand to convince you of who I am."

 He said that these false teachers boast of rank and of their natural abilities and their eloquence.
 He said, "I'll boast of my abilities, which though somewhat different, pertain to the flesh."
-He said they were different because he wasn't going to talk of his rank or of his birth or of his abilities, but he was going to talk about what he suffered of the Lord.
-That's what he's going to talk about.
+He said they were different because he was not going to talk of his rank or of his birth or of his abilities, but he was going to talk about what he suffered of the Lord.
+That is what he's going to talk about.

-V20 - For you suffer, if a man bring you into bondage, if a man devour you, if a man take of you, if a man exalt himself, if a man smite you on the face.
-21 I speak as concerning reproach, as though we had been weak.
-Howbeit whereinsoever any is bold, (I speak foolishly,) I am bold also.
-22 Are they Hebrews?
+II Corinthians 11:20-24 For you put up with it if one brings you into bondage, if one devours you, if one takes from you, if one exalts himself, if one strikes you on the face.
+To our shame I say we were too weak for that!
+But in whatever anyone is bold—(I speak foolishly—I am bold also.
+Are they Hebrews?
 So am I. Are they Israelites?
 So am I. Are they the seed of Abraham?
-So am I. 23 Are they ministers of Christ?
-(I speak as a fool) I am more; in labours more abundant, in stripes above measure, in prisons more frequent, in death oft.
-24 Of the Jews five times received I forty stripes save one.
+So am I. Are they ministers of Christ?—I speak as a fool—I am more: in labors more abundant, in stripes above measure, in prisons more frequently, in deaths often.
+From the Jews five times I received forty stripes minus one.

 He received 196 stripes across his back.

-V25 - Thrice was I beaten with rods, once was I stoned [and left for dead], thrice I suffered shipwreck, a night and a day I have been in the deep; 26 In journeyings often, in perils of waters, in perils of robbers, in perils by mine own countrymen [who wanted to kill me], in perils by the heathen, in perils in the city [crime in the street], in perils in the wilderness [robbery], in perils in the sea, in perils among false brethren; 27 In weariness [in sleeplessness] and painfulness [from toil in having to provide for his own living and serve the church], in watchings often, in hunger and thirst, in fastings often, in cold and nakedness.
-28 Beside those things that are without, that which comes upon me daily, the care of all the churches [the responsibility of taking care of the churches].
-29 Who is weak, and I am not weak?
-Who is offended, and I burn not with indignation with what they do to God's people]?
-30 If I must needs glory, I will glory of the things which concern mine infirmities.
-31 The God and Father of our Lord Jesus Christ, which is blessed for evermore knows that I lie not.
-[I'm telling the truth.
-This is what I've gone through.]
-32 In Damascus the governor under Aretas the king kept the city of the Damascenes with a garrison, desirous to apprehend me.
+II Corinthians 11:25-32 Three times I was beaten with rods; once I was stoned [and left for dead]; three times I was shipwrecked, a night and a day I have been in the deep; in journeys often, in perils of waters, in perils of robbers, in perils by mine own countrymen [who wanted to kill me], in perils by the Gentiles, in perils in the city [crime in the street], in perils in the wilderness [robbery], in perils in the sea, in perils among false brethren; in weariness and toil [in having to provide for his own living and serve the church], in sleeplessness often, in hunger and thirst, in fastings often, in cold and nakedness—beside the other things, what which comes upon me daily: the concern for all the churches [the responsibility of taking care of the churches].
+Who is weak, and I am not weak?
+Who is made to stumble, and I do not burn with indignation [with what they do to God's people]?
+If I must boast, I will boast in the things which concern my infirmity.
+The God and Father of our Lord Jesus Christ, who is blessed forever, knows that I am not lying.
+[I am telling the truth.
+This is what I have gone through.]
+In Damascus the governor under Aretas the king, was guarding the city of the Damascenes with a garrison, desiring to arrest me.

 Paul was let down over the wall by night.
-This is what the Apostle Paul had to go through, brethren.
+This is what the apostle Paul had to go through, brethren.
 None of us had to remotely go through what Paul has gone through.
 Yet in all the trials and suffering, Paul said that he had learned to be content.
-Let's turn to Philippians 4 and see again how Paul was able to do it.
+Let us turn to Philippians 4 and see again how Paul was able to do it.

-Philippians 4:11- Not that I speak in respect of want: for I have learned, in whatsoever state I am, therewith to be content.
+Philippians 4:11 Not that I speak in regard of need, for I have learned in whatever state I am, to be content.

 Now what did Paul learn?
 Paul had many trials.
 In all these he had time to meditate and think, and in that meditation he learned to be content.
 What did he have to learn?
-He learned that Jesus Christ was always with him, and that it was wrong to complain about the state he was in, because he said in 1st Corinthians 10.11 not to complain and murmur, and it was wrong to be impatient, because it didn't serve any purpose.
+He learned that Jesus Christ was always with him, and that it was wrong to complain about the state he was in, because he said in I Corinthians 10:11 not to complain and murmur, and it was wrong to be impatient, because it did not serve any purpose.

-This doesn't means that we shouldn't work at correcting problems we find ourselves in.
-When Paul was shipwrecked in the ocean, he swan.
+This does not means that we should not work at correcting problems we find ourselves in.
+When Paul was shipwrecked in the ocean, he swam.
 When we have problems, we have to work at them.
 We have to do what God says.

-V12 - I know both how to be abased, and I know how to abound: everywhere and in all things I am instructed both to be full and to be hungry, both to abound and to suffer need.
+Philippians 4:12 I know how to be abased, and I know how to abound.
+Everywhere and in all things I have learned both to be full and to be hungry, both to abound and to suffer need.